-The majority of business travel is via grey fleet sources, which are intrinsically harder to manage from an emissions perspective.
+The is a small percentage of business travel is via grey fleet sources, which are intrinsically harder to manage from an emissions perspective.
 Where feasible, Salisbury Group will advise that public transport be used when travelling between premises, and conducting business meetings.
 Salisbury Group will also consider routes and opportunities to support staff in moving to using carbon neutral vehicles, through incentives, working with partners to provide solutions, and any future Government support schemes.
+As online meetings and conferences have vastly increased during and post the pandemic restrictions, Salisbury Group will continue to incorporate online meetings and working into our normal business operations, which will assist in our drive to reduce transport emissions moving forward.